Kim Soo-hyun: 2011–2013: Rising popularity and breakthrough

-Kim became a household name in 2011 after starring in teen musical drama Dream High.
+Kim became a household name in 2011 after starring in the high school musical drama Dream High.
 He plays a country bumpkin who turned out to be a musical genius.
 The drama brought in high domestic ratings and was also popular overseas, winning several international awards.
 As the only young actor in a cast of idols, Kim studied song and dance for three months at JYP Entertainment to pull off the required scenes in the drama.
 He recorded two songs for the drama's soundtrack, his solo "Dreaming" as well as the title track "Dream High" with the rest of the cast.

 Kim's popularity skyrocketed when he starred in the hit period drama Moon Embracing the Sun as the King Leehwon.
 The drama recorded a peak rating of 42.2 percent, thereby earning the "national drama" status and was exported to locales across Asia, making it one of the most profitable exports in the drama genre.
 Kim contributed his vocals to the soundtrack with the traditional ballad "Only You" and the more modern composition "Another Way".

 Due to his popularity, he set a new record in product endorsements for being the face of 17 products simultaneously.
 He also won the Best Actor (TV) award at the 48th Baeksang Arts Awards.
 Beating out heavyweight veterans such as Han Suk-kyu, Shin Ha-kyun and Cha Seung-won, Kim said "I am very grateful for this moment, but I am ashamed as well.
 It's like getting a lot of homework.
 I'll keep trying to become a better actor in order to remain worthy of this award".

 Kim made his big-screen debut in the star-studded heist film The Thieves, touted by the press as the Korean version of Ocean's Eleven.
 With over 12.9 million ticket sales, the film became the second highest-grossing movie in Korean film history.

 In 2013, Kim was cast to play the role of a North Korean spy who infiltrated South Korea as a village idiot in the movie Secretly, Greatly, an adaptation of the popular webtoon series Covertness by Hun.
 The film broke several records and was one of the most successful box office hits of the year drawing an audience of 7 million.
-Kim won Best New Actor (Film) awards at the 50th Grand Bell Awards and the 50th Baeksang Arts Awards.
+Kim won the Best New Actor (Film) award at the 50th Grand Bell Awards and the 50th Baeksang Arts Awards.